quegzacov/Ascii_art/README.md

-# Ascii_art
-It is a simple library to make your programs prettier.

 # Operation

 There is in fact one important fonction called `write`. **IMPORTANT**, put `alphabet.txt` and `ascii_art.py` in the same repoertory or change this in the file.